JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 ![alt text](/blog_img/GenAI/elevenlabs/11labs-download-tts.png)

-These 213 chars, took each one credit -> 9,787 credits remaining for the month.
+These 213 chars, took each one credit, with a total of 13s -> 9,787 credits remaining for the month.

+Following the proportions, the total should be enough for ~600s=10 min of TTS generated audio.

-But here is the output:
+But here is the **audio output**:

 {{< audio
     src="/audio/sample-t2s-11labs.mp3"